aaron1729/RAG-chatbot/README.md

 it could be organized more cleanly with a single server, but i started out with just a node server and then added the python server later to use llama index.

-the python server saves and loads RAG indices, and converts them to chat engines
+the python server saves and loads RAG indices, and converts them to chat engines. it keeps these in memory, but does periodic cleanup for inactive users.

 # to install